top of page

 Sue is a member of the Explorers Club, a Fellow of the Royal Geographical Society, Royal Photographic Society and of the North American Nature Photography Association.
 When she is not in some far-flung location, Sue lives on the edge of the Snowdonia National Park in North Wales.

-When not sharing his love of wild places, Ian lives with his family in the Loch
+When not sharing his love of wild places, Ian lives with his family near the shores of Loch Lomond and Trossachs National Park, Scotland.

 bottom of page